agyastine/Cybersecurity-Project-1/README.md

 Only the jump-box-provision machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - Access to this machine is only allowed from the IP address: (home network IP)_

 Machines within the network can only be accessed by _each other.
-The Web-1, Web-2 and DVMA-VM2, VMs send traffic to the ELK-SERVER.__.
+The Web-1, Web-2 and DVMA-VM2, VMs send traffic to the ELK-SERVER._.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.